DPGAlliance/publicgoods-candidates/CONTRIBUTING.md

   [nominees folder](https://github.com/unicef/publicgoods-candidates/tree/master/nominees) of this repository, click on the `Add file` button towards the top right of the page, and select `Create new file`.

-* Alternatively, you can create and edit a new file in your computer, after forking and cloning this repository and making changes to your local copy:
+* Alternatively, you can create and edit a new file in your computer after forking and cloning this repository:

   - Go to the [unicef/publicgoods-candidates repository on github](https://github.com/unicef/publicgoods-candidates) and click on the Fork button on the top right corner.
 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
   - Go to your own Github profile and you will see a repository named publicgoods-candidates.
 You can now create a local copy of it on your machine by cloning the repository: